 Sparks, who often writes and speaks on the importance of juries, says he sees the Texas Supreme Court’s decision as further evidence of a growing distrust of the trial-by-jury system throughout the country.
 When combined with a greater reliance on mandatory arbitration and plea-bargaining, it has meant that fewer and fewer cases appear before juries.
 What was once an enshrined right that the Founding Fathers fought for is in danger of falling into disuse.
 In the current session of the state Legislature, there are even proposals circulating that would prevent more complicated cases from appearing before juries such as the one t

-at decided the Harmar case in Daingerfield.
+Harmar case in Daingerfield.

 According to Sparks, however, time and again juries have proven to him that they are capable of understanding and passing judgment in even the most complicated cases.
 “Every case I try here, I talk with the jury afterwards, and it just amazes me,” Sparks says.
 “And when I was a defense lawyer, sometimes a jury wouldn’t do what I wanted them to do, but I never saw a jury do anything without a reason.”